MarcoPrieto2910/RuntimeCalculator/README.md

     * 14:00
     * Midnight
 * Automatically saves runtime data to CSV.
+* Includes a unique machine identifier in the runtime data.
 * Logs application activity and connection problems.
 * Automatically attempts to reconnect when the OMAX endpoint becomes unavailable.
+* Validates configuration during application startup.
 * Configurable connection and storage settings through `appsettings.json`.
 * Runs as a Windows Service using the .NET Generic Host and `BackgroundService`.
 * Can automatically start when Windows starts.
 * Can automatically restart after an unexpected process failure.
+* Includes application version information in startup diagnostics.
-* Includes automated unit tests for runtime calculation, CSV writing, execution state tracking, and time boundaries.
+* Includes automated unit tests for runtime calculation, CSV writing, execution state tracking, configuration validation, and time boundaries.
 * Includes a fake OMAX server for local development and testing.
 * Includes PowerShell scripts for publishing, installing, and uninstalling the Windows Service.